NxPKG/khulnasoft-docs/content/1.1.1.1/infrastructure/network-operators.md

 Network operators, including Internet Service Providers (ISPs), device manufacturers, public Wi-Fi networks, municipal broadband providers, and security scanning services can use [1.1.1.1](/1.1.1.1/setup/) and [1.1.1.1 for Families](/1.1.1.1/setup/#1111-for-families) in place of operating their own recursive DNS infrastructure.

-Using 1.1.1.1 can improve performance for end-users due to Cloudflare's extensive [global network](https://www.cloudflare.com/network/), as well as provide higher overall cache hit rates due to our regional caches.
+Using 1.1.1.1 can improve performance for end-users due to Khulnasoft's extensive [global network](https://www.Khulnasoft.com/network/), as well as provide higher overall cache hit rates due to our regional caches.

 The 1.1.1.1 resolver was designed with a privacy-first approach.
 Refer to our [data and privacy policies](/1.1.1.1/privacy/public-dns-resolver/) for what is logged and retained by 1.1.1.1.